fongandrew/hydeout/about.md

 ISBA organizes a biennial [ISBA conference](/category/meetings.md) that has grown to more than 600 international participants since its [founding](/pastmeetings.md) in 2004.
 [Society membership](/membership) supports our biennial [research prizes and awards](/awards), as well as [micro-grants](/funding) for workshops.
 Please see our [Meetings](/category/meetings) page for information about conference registration and abstract submission.

 ISBA uses Twitter ([@ISBArchaeology](https://twitter.com/ISBArchaeology)), the [ISBARCH mailing list](http://www.jiscmail.ac.uk/ISBARCH), as well as our website, to disseminate the [our latest news](/category/news) about our upcoming meetings, events, and other activities.
 For more information about or upcoming and past events, please see our [Events](/category/events.md) page.

 ISBA is governed and structured under rules and regulations set by the [Charity Commission](https://www.gov.uk/government/organisations/charity-commission).
 See our [Board](/board) page for more information.

-> 🛈 The International Society for Biomolecular Archaeology (ISBA) is in the process of becoming a Charitable Incorporated Organisation registered in England.
+ISBA is a Charitable Incorporated Organisation registered in England.

 ## History